Miss Scarlet and The Duke 1×01 “Inheritance” Spoilers Ahead

 Eliza’s relationship with William Wellington is also a highlight of the episode.
 While it will undoubtedly be developed in the upcoming episodes, there is already much that can be unboxed.
 That first groan from Duke when Eliza is announced at his office combined with his feeble attempts to get rid of her perfectly sets up the tone for the interaction to come.
 These two individuals have clearly been around each other for a long time; they’re not afraid to let their thoughts be known around each other, to get under each other’s skin, and to say how it is.
 (Their verbal jabs are quite hilarious!)
 And while they may not always agree on everything, they don’t just hear what the other is saying to prepare for the next retort, they actually listen.
 In spite of their quarrels, it’s hard to miss that they care for one another, and more importantly, they have mutual respect.
 William may think it’s not suitable for a woman to be a detective, but it’s not because he thinks her incapable since he never questions her capabilities — societal constraints prevent her from having the same advantages as men.
 He does worry for her safety, understandably so, especially since he most likely feels it’s his duty to her father to protect her.

-Now that we’ve got the chance to soak in the first episode, we’re looking forward to the rest of the season and the storylines the show has to offer.
+Now that we’ve got the chance to soak in Miss Scarlet and The Duke 1×01, we’re looking forward to the rest of the season and the storylines the show has to offer.
 We’ll be providing weekly reviews for each episode, so don’t forget to join us next week for our next episode recap.
-If you enjoyed the premiere, let us know your thoughts and favorite moments down in the comments below!

 Born and raised in Los Angeles.
 Fluent in sarcasm and film references.